codyromano/beaker/README.md

 ## Try the Demo

-Run the demo featured in the .gif above:
+You can run the following commands to see what's featured in the .gif above.
+First, ensure that `node`, `npm` and `webpack` are globally installed on your machine:
 ```
 git clone https://github.com/codyromano/beaker.git
 cd beaker